gumaerc-testorg/6.1810-fall-2023/content/pages/syllabus.md

 6.1810 would not exist today had it not been for a wonderful set of past TAs (Josh Cates, Austin Clements, Russ Cox, Cody Cutler, Bryan Ford, Max Krohn, Emil Sit, Jonathan Behrens, and Anish Athalye).
 They made this class a reality.
 Collectively we dedicate 6.1810 to the memory of Josh Cates; we hope that many students will be inspired by Josh's enthusiasm for operating systems.

-We are also grateful to the students and teaching staff at MIT (including [SIPB](https://sipb.mit.edu/)) and other schools for their many contributions.
+We are also grateful to the students and teaching staff at MIT (including {{% resource_link "79c1063e-9a67-40b0-b8b3-48c8c6da6de1" "SIPB" %}}) and other schools for their many contributions.